balzac-lang/balzac-doc/source/transactions.rst

 Inputs
 ------

-The :balzac:`input` field of a transactions specifies
+The :balzac:`input` field of a transaction specifies

 * the **transaction output**, that is a transaction and an output index;
 * the **witnesses**, that are the actual parameters with which the output script is evaluated.